-I am surprised that the companies marketing exogenous ketones to people with metabolic issues, as part of their due diligence, haven’t already done this testing to understand to what degree exogenous ketones are insulinogenic.
+I am surprised that the companies marketing exogenous ketones to people with metabolic issues like diabetes and epilepsy, as part of their due diligence, haven’t already done this testing to understand to what degree exogenous ketones are insulinogenic.

 Then I came across this figure in a paper, Nutritional Ketosis Alters Fuel Preference and Thereby Endurance Performance in Athletes (Cox et al, 2016), where they have effectively done the food insulin index testing with exogenous ketones.

 Thirty-nine athletes took an isocaloric dose of ketone esters, carbs and fat in three different sessions.
-In the chart on the right (G) we can see that the ketones provoked about half the insulin response compared to the carbohydrate drink.
+In the chart on the right we can see that the ketones provoked about half the insulin response compared to the carbohydrate drink and a little more than the fat drinks.
 This test is different to normal food insulin index testing in that the participants started to exercise ten minutes after taking the drinks (i.e. at T = 0) at which point insulin and glucose start to decline.